AHarmlessPyro/TF2_Bind_Manager/README.md

 # TF2_Bind_Manager

-A simple GUI based tool in GoLang to manage keybinds.
+A simple GUI based tool made with Electron and GoLang to manage keybinds.

 ## Build instructions :